How to Optimize A Google Grant Account: 8 Mistakes & 9 Tips

 - Ad Groups: Think of these as clusters of ads within your campaigns.
 Ad groups are associated with specific keywords that someone might search related to your cause.
 Note that Google requires you to have at least two ad groups per campaign.

-While this structure is required for your nonprofit’s Google Grant account, following it will provide you with insightful performance data you can then use to produce better ads over time.
+While this structure is required for your nonprofit’s Google Grant account, following it will provide you with insightful performance data you can use to produce better ads over time.

 Choose the Right Keywords for Your Google Grant Account.